heedy/heedy/README.md

 To perform a full build of ConnectorDB you will need a linux machine, preferably arch or a recent version of ubuntu, and corresponding cross-compilers.

 While technically builds can be performed on windows/OSX/Raspberry Pi, they are not officially supported.
-OSX/Raspberry Pi builds should "just work" with the below instructions, with the following caveats:
+OSX/Raspberry Pi builds should "just work", with the following caveats:

 - Raspbian has an old version of Redis, so you will need to download the source of Redis >3.0 and compile, putting redis-server and redis-cli in `bin/dep` folder.
 Look at the arm portion of `makerelease` for specific instructions.
 - Windows has issues setting up NPM.
 If building on Windows, it is recommended that you use a precompiled version of the frontend, put in `bin/app`.